 Notable activities include the Ouray Ice Park (winter only), Orvis Hot Springs (in Ridgway), and the Dallas Divide.
 There are so many fantastic Silverton and Ouray activities, you can easily spend more time here if you don’t like something else on the itinerary.

 The San Juans are striking mountains, with rust-stained soils and beautiful opportunities for hiking and 4-wheeling.
-Rent a side by side at Loop SxS Adventures and drive the famous Alpine Loop a 90-mile dirt track that winds its way through incredible mountain scenery.
+Rent a side-by-side at Rock Pirates in Silverton and drive the famous Alpine Loop a 60-plus-mile dirt track that winds its way through incredible mountain scenery.

 Keep in mind a lot of roads in the area require a high-clearance vehicle, but you can still explore plenty of incredible hikes and views right from the pavement.